How do I enable Port Forwarding in Speedify?

 One of the benefits of a Dedicated Server is that the combination of port forwarding and the server's static IP address lets you run internet-accessible services on machines that connect to the internet through Speedify.

 Port forwarding allows computers on the internet to connect to a service that is actually running on one of your computers, which is connected to the Dedicated Server via Speedify.
 The client request will go to a port on the Dedicated Server, which will then send the request over the bonded and encrypted Speedify connection of the correct connected computer.

-To set up port forwarding, click the gear icon on the Dashboard to open the General Settings menu.
-Then click to expand the Session Settings menu:
+To set up port forwarding, click the ☰ icon on the Dashboard to open the General Settings menu.
+Then click to Port Forwarding from the Session Settings menu: